-We plan to validate copper and zinc status tests and commercialize them through Hartlab, our CLIA-licensed laboratory located in Bolingbrook, IL.
-We only recently acquired Hartlab in 2009 and as a result have little experience operating a CLIA-licensed laboratory.
-Because there is substantial distance between Hartlab and us, we may have logistical and operational challenges in effectively managing and operating Hartlab.
-If we are unable to successfully transfer our diagnostic technology and tests to Hartlab for validation or if Hartlab is unable to successfully validate any tests that we intend to commercialize through Hartlab, we may not be able to successfully commercialize such tests on the anticipated timelines or at all.
-Although we have invested in Hartlab's infrastructure, it is possible that we may not have adequate infrastructure in place for the commercial launch and sale of our diagnostic tests through Hartlab.
-Our ability to successfully develop and commercialize diagnostic tests will depend on our ability to successfully operate Hartlab and obtain and maintain required regulatory approvals.
+We have recently developed and launched initial copper and zinc status tests m through Hart Lab, our CLIA-licensed clinical reference laboratory located in Bolingbrook, IL.
+We only recently acquired Hart Lab in July 2009 and as a result have little experience operating a CLIA-licensed laboratory.
+Because there is substantial distance between Hart Lab and our corporate headquarters in Ann Arbor, Michigan, we may have logistical and operational challenges in effectively managing and operating Hart Lab.
+If we are unable to successfully to commercialize our serum based copper and zinc diagnostic test panels through Hart Lab, we may not be able to achieve significant revenues and profitability with respect to such activities.
+Our ability to successfully develop and commercialize diagnostic tests will depend on our ability to successfully operate Hart Lab and obtain and maintain required regulatory approvals.

-Hartlab as a clinical laboratory is subject to CLIA, which is designed to ensure the quality and reliability of clinical laboratories by mandating specific standards in the areas of personnel qualifications, administration and participation in proficiency testing, patient test management, quality control, quality assurance and inspections.
+HartLab as a clinical laboratory is subject to CLIA, which is designed to ensure the quality and reliability of clinical laboratories by mandating specific standards in the areas of personnel qualifications, administration and participation in proficiency testing, patient test management, quality control, quality assurance and inspections.
 The sanction for failure to comply with CLIA requirements may be suspension, revocation or limitation of a laboratory's CLIA certificate, which is necessary to conduct business, as well as significant fines and/or criminal penalties.
-Hartlab is also subject to regulation of laboratory operations under state clinical laboratory laws.
+HartLab is also subject to regulation of laboratory operations under state clinical laboratory laws.
 State clinical laboratory laws may require that laboratories and/or laboratory personnel meet certain qualifications, specify certain quality controls or require maintenance of certain records.
-Certain states, including Florida, Maryland, New York, Pennsylvania and Rhode Island, each require that you obtain licenses to test specimens from patients residing in those states and additional states may require similar licenses in the future.
+Certain states, including Maryland, New York, Pennsylvania and Rhode Island, each require that you obtain licenses to test specimens from patients residing in those states and additional states may require similar licenses in the future.
 If we are unable to obtain licenses from these states or there is delay in obtaining such licenses, we will not be able to process any samples from patients located in those states until we have obtained the requisite licenses.
-Potential sanctions for violation of these statutes and regulations include significant fines and the suspension or loss of various licenses, certificates and authorizations, which coulc adversely affect our business and results of operations.
+Potential sanctions for violation of these statutes and regulations include significant fines and the suspension or loss of various licenses, certificates and authorizations, which could adversely affect our business and results of operations.